Understanding Work Study

 Eligibility is determined by the Federal Government and is based on financial need.

 To be considered for Work Study you must first submit a FAFSA form (remember to include PLU’s school code 003785).
 Upon receiving your FAFSA information from the federal government, PLU will compile an award letter.
 If you are awarded Federal Work Study, then you will be given additional information regarding Work Study opportunities.

-You’ll earn at least the current state minimum wage (currently $11.50/hr), but the amount could be higher depending on the type of work you do and the skills required.
+You’ll earn at least the current state minimum wage (currently $12/hr), but the amount could be higher depending on the type of work you do and the skills required.
 Your total Federal Work Study award depends on your level of need and the number of hours available to work at the on campus employers at which you are applying for employment.
-Commissions or fees must not be paid to Federal Work Study students.
-The average amount earned in the work study program in 2017-18 was $2,162, while the largest amount earned was $9,006.
+Commissions or stipends cannot be paid in the Federal Work Study program.
+The average amount earned in the work study program in 2018-19 was $2,455, while the largest amount earned was $9,194.

 2: State Work Study

 In addition to the Federal Work Study program, Washington also provides a Work Study program in which students can work for an off campus employer part-time while going to school.